laistie/uni-projects/README.md

 ### T3

 This project was named "Pirate Fishing" and the basic components from .geo file - circles, rectangles, lines, texts - were the same as usual.
-Although each of them represented an element of the fishing:
+Although this time the data structure in which the elements were stored was a Red Black Tree.
+Also, each of the geometric shapes represented an element of the fishing:

 | GEOMETRIC SHAPE |     ELEMENT    |
 | :-------------: | :------------: |